gjanders/SplunkAdmins/README.md

 [Provide index access statistics to assist in capacity planning of the indexing tier](https://ideas.splunk.com/ideas/E-I-38)

 ## Which searches require the TA-Alerts for SplunkAdmins add-on?
+- `IndexerLevel - RemoteSearches Indexes Stats Wilcard`
-- SearchHeadLevel - Search Queries summary non-exact match
+- `SearchHeadLevel - Search Queries summary non-exact match`
-- IndexerLevel - RemoteSearches Indexes Stats Wilcard
-- SearchHeadLevel - Dashboards using depends and running searches in the background
+- `SearchHeadLevel - Dashboards using depends and running searches in the background`

 ## Feedback?
 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 3.0.1
+New macros:
+- `splunkadmins_shutdown_time_by_period`

+New alerts:
+- `MonitoringConsole - Check OS ulimits via REST`
+- `SearchHeadLevel - Detect bundle pushes no longer occurring`

+New reports:
+- `DeploymentServer - Count by application` - contributed by @trex (radler)
+- `IndexerLevel - DataModel Acceleration - Indexes in use`
+- `SearchHeadLevel - Knowledge bundle status on indexers`
+- `SearchHeadLevel - Knowledge bundle replication times metrics.log`

+Updated alerts:
+- `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only`

+Updated dashboards:
+- `splunk_introspection_io_stats` - updated names/description of fields used
+- `indexer_max_data_queue_sizes_by_name` - minor tweak to replication queue queries
+- `indexer_max_data_queue_sizes_by_name_v8` - minor tweak to replication queue queries
+- `splunk_forwarder_output_tuning` - comment update only

+Updated macros:
+- `splunkadmins_shutdown_time_by_period(4)` to work as expected

+Added link to Admins Little Helper for Splunk and TrackMe README.md improvements

 ### 3.0.0

 Due to the creation of TA-Alerts for SplunkAdmins, the following are removed in this release: